Indecent exposure: History

 What is an inappropriate state of dress in a particular context depends on the standards of decency of the community where an exposure takes place.
 These standards vary from time to time and can vary from the very strict standards of modesty in places such as Afghanistan and Saudi Arabia, which require most of the body to be covered, to tribal societies such as the Pirahã or Mursi where full nakedness is the norm.
 There is generally no implication that the state of dress objected to is of a sexual nature; and if such an allegation were to be made, the act would generally be described as "gross indecency".

 The standards of decency have varied over time.
 During the Victorian era, for example, exposure of a woman's legs, and to some extent the arms, was considered indecent in much of the Western world.
 Hair was sometimes required to be covered in formal occasions as in the form of a hat or bonnet.
 As late as the 1930s – and to some extent, the 1950s – both women and men were expected to bathe or swim in public places wearing bathing suits that covered above the waist.
 An adult woman exposing her navel was also considered indecent in parts of the West into the 1960s and 1970s, and even as late as the 1980s.
 Moral values changed drastically during the 1990s and 2000s, which in turn changed the criteria for indecent exposure.
-Public exposure of the navel has been accepted during the 1990s, such as on beaches, while in the 2000s, the buttocks can be exposed while wearing a thong.
-For many years, however, it was quite common for women to go topless at public beaches throughout Europe and South America and even some parts of the United States.
+Public exposure of the navel has been accepted during the 1990s, while in the 2000s, exposure of the buttocks while wearing a thong at a beach became acceptable.
+Female toplessness, however, has become more taboo in recent decades; for many years it was quite common for women to go topless at public beaches throughout Europe and South America and even some parts of the United States.

 Breastfeeding

 Breastfeeding in public does not constitute indecent exposure under the laws of the United States, Canada, Australia, or Great Britain.
 In the United States, the federal government and all 50 states have enacted laws specifically protecting nursing mothers from harassment by others.
 Legislation ranges from simply exempting breastfeeding from laws regarding indecent exposure, to outright full protection of the right to nurse.

+In some jurisdictions, such as Northern Ireland, other laws not specific to breastfeeding are used to protect those who breastfeed.